-Laura has been a Pet Partners evaluator since March of 2018.
-She passed her first Delta Society (the forerunner of Pet Partners) evaluation in 2002 with her first therapy dog, Bob, and joined Denver Pet Partners in 2014 after passing her first evaluation with her current partner, Addie.
+Laura has been a Pet Partners evaluator since 2018.
+She passed her first Delta Society (the forerunner of Pet Partners) evaluation in 2002 with her first therapy dog, Bob, and joined Denver Pet Partners in 2014 after passing her first evaluation with her partner Addie.
 Laura also serves on the Board of Directors of Denver Pet Partners.
-In 2017 she received the Animals and Human Health (AHH) Certificate from the Institute for Human-Animal Connection (IHAC) at the University of Denver, Graduate School of Social Work.
+She received the Animals and Human Health (AHH) certificate from the Institute for Human-Animal Connection (IHAC) at the University of Denver Graduate School of Social Work in 2017 and received the Canine-Assisted Intervention Specialist certificate in 2021.
+Laura is also a registered Animal-Assisted Crisis Response Handler.
 She loves to watch the variety of handlers and dogs that evaluate with DPP and learns something from each one.
+Contact Laura.

 Stacy became a Pet Partners team with her dog Sam in 2010.
 She has volunteered with him in various facilities and in different parts of the country as well as in Germany on a US Army Base.
 She became increasingly interested in AAI work by watching the difference human-animal interactions could make in someone’s day, and decided to study it further.
-She received the Animals and Human Health Certificate from the University of Denver’s Institute for Human-Animal Connection.
+She has received both the Animals and Human Health certificate and the Canine-Assisted Intervention Specialist certificate from the University of Denver’s Institute for Human-Animal Connection.
 In 2018 Stacy became a Pet Partners Instructor to help other teams on their journey.
+Contact Stacy.

 Ann became a DPP member in 2005 with her first therapy dog Teddy.
 She became a Pet Partners instructor in 2007 and a team evaluator in 2008.
-In addition she became a R.E.A.D.
-Instructor in 2016.
+In addition she became a READ instructor in 2016 and is a registered Animal-Assisted Crisis Response handler.
 She lives in Kansas but has remained an active DPP member.
 Ann and her current therapy dog Bode volunteer at Children’s Mercy Hospital in Kansas City, MO in their Physical Therapy Department and evening program with children.
 Other volunteer activities include women and children’s shelters, school literacy programs, and library programs.